Skip to main content

 • is annoying but does not stop you from doing things like going to work

-• have a foot that has changed shape or is at an odd angle
+• your foot has changed shape or is at an odd angle

 These might be signs of a broken bone after an injury.